kartik-venugopal/aural-player/README.md

 The app is what it is today largely thanks to the numerous bug reports and valuable feedback of users over the years.
 I urge you to file issues for any bugs you encounter or for features / behavior you would like to see implemented.
 I am generally pretty good at responding to issues, and at the very least, I will read, contemplate, and respond.

+Note - When filing issues or requesting new features, please keep in mind that there is exactly one person developing this app ... there is no team.
+Just one person with 2 hands and a normal and busy life situation.
+I appreciate your understanding :-)

 ______

 ## Third party code attributions